Nut and Peanut Allergy

 Why Does the Body Go Nuts Over Nuts?

 These antibodies — called immunoglobulin E (IgE) — are designed to fight off the "invaders."
-IgE antibodies trigger the release of chemicals into the body.
-One of these is histamine (pronounced: hiss-tuh-meen).
-The release of histamine can affect a person's lungs, gastrointestinal tract, skin, and cardiovascular system, causing allergy symptoms like wheezing, stomachache, vomiting, itchy hives, and swelling.
+IgE antibodies trigger the release of chemicals into the body that can lead to allergy symptoms.
+One of these is histamine (pronounced: HISS-tuh-meen).
+The release of histamine can affect a person's lungs, gastrointestinal tract, skin, and cardiovascular system, causing allergy symptoms like cough, wheezing, congestion, stomachache, vomiting, itchy hives, and swelling.

 A person with nut or peanut allergies could have a mild reaction — or it could be more severe.
-An allergic reaction could happen right away or a few hours after the person eats a nut or peanut.
+An allergic reaction usually happens right away, but some people can have another reaction a few hours after they eat a nut or peanut.

 Here are some of the problems an allergic reaction can cause:

-In the most serious cases, a nut or peanut allergy can cause anaphylaxis (say: ah-nuh-fuh-lak-sis).
-This is a sudden, life-threatening allergic reaction in which several problems occur all at once.
+In the most serious cases, a nut or peanut allergy can cause anaphylaxis (say: an-uh-fuh-LAK-sis).
+Anaphylaxis is a sudden, life-threatening allergic reaction.
 A person's blood pressure can drop, breathing tubes can narrow, and the tongue can swell.

 People at risk for this kind of a reaction have to be very careful and need a plan for handling emergencies, when they might need to use special medicine to stop these symptoms from getting worse.